Today in Middle Eastern history: the Battle of Mansurah begins (1250)

 The Fifth Crusade had identified Damietta, a port located at the mouth of the Damietta branch of the Nile River, as the place to establish their foothold in Egypt, and they took it after a long (~18 month) siege.
 The wear and tear of that siege, plus some timely/untimely Nile flooding, had been the downfall of that invasion.
 Louis attempted to duplicate the Fifth Crusade’s plan, hopefully with better results.
 And he got off to a decent enough start.
-Damietta fell to his army easily in June 1249, its garrison and residents having actually abandoned the city at the first sign of Louis' army.
+Damietta fell to his army easily in June 1249, its garrison and residents having actually abandoned the city at the first sign of Louis’ approach.
 The army was now forced to wait in Damietta, however, because the annual Nile flood made further campaigning impossible for a few months.

 Louis decided to send a detachment of about 15,000 men, under Robert of Artois, south to the easier ford, in a march that began on the night of February 7, 1250.
 Robert’s force would establish a camp on the other side of the river, then Louis would follow with the rest of the army.
-It seemed like a sound plan, and it might have worked, had Robert not crossed the river and then immediately started marching north toward the Ayyubid position.
+It seemed like a sound plan, and it might have worked, had Robert not crossed the river and then immediately started marching north toward the Ayyubids.
 Initially Robert’s gambit was a huge success.
 By the following morning his men fell on the Ayyubid camp outside Mansurah and took them completely by surprise.
 Fakhr al-Din was killed in the fighting.
 But then Robert decided to keep going and take Mansurah itself, and that turned out to be more than his vanguard could handle.
 They stormed into the city, where the majority of the Ayyubid army was waiting for them, now commanded by the mamluk officer Baybars, who was about to become a much bigger deal though that’s a story for another time.
-Nearly Robert's entire force was slaughtered, including Robert himself.
+Nearly the entire Crusader force was slaughtered, including Robert himself.